Why do we require people to register so early?

 - We moved to a single evening for each age group to allow for a more consistent appraisal across the age group.
 Previously all age groups were split over 2 weekends.
 The feedback from the evaluators was that it is very difficult to baseline the skill sets with a 2 week break between the sessions.
 To improve the evaluation process for your child, we have moved each age group to a single night.
 There is a choice of 2 sessions that evening.
 We are confident that all kids in the same age group will be evaluated against the same standard in this new process.

 - We have published the dates for the placements session by the end of March.
 We are asking for your help and flexibility to make sure your child can attend their placements session.
 We are asking you to please reschedule any conflicts for their placement night, so they can attend placements

 - If your child cannot attend placement, we will continue to use their previous coaches feedback as an input.
 But we encourage all kids to attend placements as the data from that is a key determinant in your child’s team for the upcoming seasons.

-It is our goal to have roster available between July 31st and August 15th each year.
+It is our goal to have roster available between July 31st and August 15th each year for Fall soccer.

 For travel teams, we need to submit our team requests to Boston Area Youth Soccer (BAYS) by July 1st.
 That is the reason for the July 1st refund deadline.
 We need real registration numbers in order to submit our team requests.
 We can’t hold our team formation meeting until we know how many teams we will be fielding.